AxonIQ/reference-guide/extensions/spring-cloud.md

 >
 > When using the `SpringCloudCommandRouter`, make sure your Spring application has heartbeat events enabled.
 > The heartbeat events published by a Spring Cloud application are the trigger to check if the set of `ServiceInstance`s from the `DiscoveryClient` has changed.
-> On top of that it is used to validate whether the command routing capabilities for known nodes has been altered.
+> Additionally, it is used to validate whether the command routing capabilities for known nodes has been altered.
 >
 > Thus, if heartbeat events are disabled, your instance will no longer be updated with the current command routing capabilities.
 > As such, this will cause issues during command routing.